openreview/openreview-matcher/README.md

 '/matcher/assign.py' contains the task function run_match which runs the match solver in a thread

-'/matcher/solver.py' Defines the Solver class which wraps the min_net_flow solver
+'/matcher/solver.py' Defines the Solver class which wraps the min cost flow_solver

 **Configuration of the app**